 There have been a number of important developments in the platelet-rich plasma world during the past several months, warranting a new post on the subject.

-I still do not think that PRP will usually grow new hair (as has also been verified by some hair transplant surgeons), but it can often prevent baldness from progressing as rapidly, and it can without a doubt make existing hair thicker.
+I still do not think that PRP will usually grow brand new hair, as has also been verified by some hair transplant surgeons.
+However, it can often prevent baldness from progressing as rapidly, and it can without a doubt make existing hair thicker.
 Why do I say this?
 Because at this point I have seen favorable studies from way too many countries to dismiss this oftentimes still controversial subject.
-Make sure to see a list of these studies in my 2014 post on how well PRP works, which I update whenever I see new studies.
+Make sure to see a list of these studies in my post on how PRP works for hair loss, which I update every couple of years.